 In addition, the data is updated in real-time.
 You will always know how your guests’ behavior is evolving.

 For guests visiting your location, even if they do not log into your WiFi, you can collect valuable data, such as:

 - Customer foot traffic.

 - First-time visitor return rate.

 - Overall customer return rate.

-- Customer dwell times, and dwell times by hour.
+- Customer dwell times and dwell times by the hour.